dragoonc/Seq2Seq-translation/README.md

 We highly recommand you to check [THIS](https://pytorch.org/) in order to download a proper version of Pytorch.

-`conda install pytorch torchvision cudatoolkit=10.1 -c pytorch` or
+`conda install pytorch torchvision cudatoolkit=10.1 -c pytorch`

+or

 `pip3 install torch===1.3.1 torchvision===0.4.2 -f https://download.pytorch.org/whl/torch_stable.html`

 in which torchvision has been installed as well.

-and torchtext installation as below, or you may like to check [THIS](https://pypi.org/project/torchtext/).
+Torchtext installation as below, or you may like to check [THIS](https://pypi.org/project/torchtext/).

 `pip install torchtext`